Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/configuration.md

 * `Set As Home Organization` - Only visible when the Type is Company.
 When set to `ON`, the Company will be set as the users Home Organization.

 :::note
-A successful association of a user to a Group is dependant upon the import finding a Hornbill Group with a name that matches the contents of the specified user attribute in your directory.
+A successful association of a user to a Group is dependent upon the import finding a Hornbill Group with a name that matches the contents of the specified user attribute in your directory.
 :::

 Users can be associated to more than one group during the same import.
 Click the blue **+** button to add another group.

 ### Pre Import Actions

 This section allows you to create and configure any pre-import actions that should be carried out against LDAP attribute values before presenting them back as additional variables that can be used in your user record field mappings.
-Pre Import Avtion
+Pre Import Action

 <img src="/_books/data-imports-guide/users/ldap/images/ldap-user-import-preaction.jpg" width="650px" alt="Pre Import Example"/>